About Elisabeth

 9. 9

-Chamber & electroacoustic music: Contact me to obtain scores/parts.
+Contact me to obtain scores/parts.

 Improv Poetry Orchestra

-Elisabeth initiated this practice at the Atlantic Center for the Arts in February 2017.
 It involves writing poetry live, projected on a screen, while musicians improvise.
-The writer (who can be Elisabeth, another poet, or a member of the public) and the musicians work with each others' material in real time, creating symbiotic narratives and sound worlds that would never normally come into being on their own.
-She has created an Improv Poetry Orchestra at ACA in Florida, at the ACRE space in Chicago, and was featured at the Oh My Ears New Music Festival in January 2018.
-See examples of performances.
+The writer (who can be me, another poet, or a member of the public) and the musicians work with each others' material in real time, creating symbiotic narratives and sound worlds that would never normally come into being on their own.

-Listening to Ladies is a podcast created, hosted, and produced by Elisabeth Blair.
+Listening to Ladies was a podcast series created, hosted, and produced by Elisabeth Blair.
 It aired between September 26th, 2016 and September 27th, 2019.
 The 30 episodes feature excerpts from interviews with composers who identify as women, interwoven with samples of their work.
-Interviewees include established, emerging and under-recognized composers from the USA, Canada, Argentina, Israel, Iran, Scotland, England, and Australia.
-Each interview covers two main themes: the composer's experience of being a woman in this field, and the composer's music & aesthetics.
-The podcast was funded by Patreon subscribers, the Irving S Gilmore Foundation in partnership with 102.1 WMUK, and the International Alliance for Women in Music.

 Contact